HamzaMalikProjects/Digital_Systems_Projects/README.md

 - Synchronous and asynchronous sequential circuits
 - Introduction to control unit data path and CPU operations
 - CAD Tools and Hands-on Experience
-- The course computer-aided design (CAD) tools, including the use of hardware description language (HDL) for design entry.
-Practical experience in using these tools to design and simulate basic digital circuits.
+- computer-aided design (CAD) tools, including the use of hardware description language (VHDL) for design entry.
+Practical experience in tools to design and simulate basic digital circuits.
 The implementation and testing of simple digital systems using LSI and CPLD technologies is also explored.

 Repository Structure:
 - This repository contains the following files and folders